chevcast/angular-spinners/README.md

 #### Content Projection

-Sometimes you need more control over the kind of spinner you want to display, beyond just a simple animated image.
+If you need more control over the kind of spinner you want to display, beyond just a simple animated image.
 You are able to supply any custom markup that you need by simply nesting it within the spinner directive.
-Any content will be projeced into the spinner template below the loading graphic.
-If you don't want a loading graphic and prefer to only use your own custom markup, simply don't supply the `loadingImage` option and a graphic won't be used.
+Any content will be projeced into the spinner template below the `loadingImage` if one was specified.

 ```html
 <spinner name="mySpinner">
   <h3>Loading...</h3>
 </spinner>
 ```

+Content projection is the most common way to use the `SpinnerComponent` as it allows you to pass in custom markup and use CSS animations instead of an animated .gif image.

 ---